jjvanzon/JJs-Reference-Architecture/Practices and Principles.md

 Often combining a domain term with a design pattern gives you a more specific name:

     CustomerViewModel

 This instead of calling it just Customer or just ViewModel.

 Here are a few more examples:

-- CustomerListReload
+- `CustomerListReload`
     - It was a controller action name intended to be a AJAX variation of the Index action.
 Not only should CustomerList be replaced with Index, but also the word Reload is not clear.
 It may have something to do with reloading some piece of index, but it really is the AJAX variation of Index, so perhaps a suffix Ajax would be more appropriate.
 IndexAjax would have been a better name.
-- A class name Cooking is also a good example of an conceptual name.
+- A class name `Cooking` is also a good example of an conceptual name.
 Cooking?
 If you have to ask ‘What about it?’, you got a conceptual name, that should be made more specific.
-- A view named \_CollectionListAction.cshtml: The name Action is a conceptual name.
-It has something to do with an Action.
-More specifically: multiple actions, and more specifically: it is an ActionBar.
-The word Action is too general.
-It can refer to a Controller Action, the .NET Action<T> class, etc.  Perhaps \_IndexActionBar.cshtml would have been better.
+- A view named `_CollectionListAction.cshtml`: The name Action is a conceptual name.
+It has something to do with an `Action`.
+More specifically: multiple actions, and more specifically: it is an `ActionBar`.
+The word `Action` is too general.
+It can refer to a Controller Action, the .NET `Action<T>` class, etc.  Perhaps `_IndexActionBar.cshtml` would have been better.
 - Conceptual names are also ones which do not include the pattern name at the end.

 #### CRUD